Why Food Sticks To Enameled Cast Iron (And How To Stop It)

 1. The Cold Pot

 You haven’t warmed up your pot before adding food.
 Enamel cookware needs to be warmed up first.
-If you add your food into a cold pot, it grabs, and sticks.
+If you add your food to a cold pot, it grabs and sticks.
 Like GLUE!
 Always preheat your enamel Dutch oven with a thin layer of oil in the pot on low heat for a few minutes before adding food.
 Hint… The oil here is the super important bit.
 You should always add fat to the base of the pot before it’s heated to stop it from getting thermal shock.
-Think of it like moisturizer, without it, your pot will crack!
+Think of it like a moisturizer, without it, your pot will crack!

 2. Using The Correct Piece Of Cookware For the Job

-In the case of good quality enameled cookware like Le Creuset, it has a cream enamel coating in their Dutch ovens and a black enamel in their skillets.
+In the case of good quality enameled cookware like Le Creuset, it has a cream enamel coating in their Dutch ovens and a black enamel in its skillets.
 It really is a case of using the right piece for the job.
 Quite simply, the cream-colored enamel is for “wet” cooking.
 Think soups, stews, risottos, pasta sauces, etc. Anything that has liquid in it.
 While the black enamel is for “dry” cooking, like steaks, chicken, grilled vegetables, you get the drift.
 It can also tolerate a higher heat than the cream enamel.
-While there are loopholes to this rule, it’s a great place to start so you don’t damage your cookware the first time you use it!
+While there are loopholes to this rule, it’s a great place to start, so you don’t damage your cookware the first time you use it!

 3. Your Heat Is Too High

 Enameled cast iron just hates high heat.
 So please don’t treat it like your trusty carbon steel wok!
 Crank up your heat too high, and your food will burn and stick.
 Low-Medium heat is the sweet spot for most things.
 Want to sear a steak?
 You totally can do it, just be sure to use a skillet (and not a Dutch oven) and let it heat up before adding your meat to the pan.
-Tip: When cooking a steak in an enamel cast iron skillet, oil the meat, not the pan for the best result!
+Tip: When cooking a steak in an enamel cast iron skillet, oil the meat, not the pan, for the best result!

 4. Cold Food Meets Hot Pan

 Cold meat from the fridge will literally weld itself to the pan.
-That’s because cold contracts and the enamel surface grabs it.
+That’s because cold contracts and the enamel surface grab it.
 We want to avoid this at all costs, so always be sure to let meat rest on the bench at room temperature for 10–15 minutes before popping it in the pan.
-Tip: To check if your Dutch oven is ready to cook in, throw a tiny pinch of flour onto the pot or watch into your skillet.
+Tip: To check if your Dutch oven is ready to cook in, throw a tiny pinch of flour into the pot or watch into your skillet.
 If it sizzles, you’re good to go!

 5. Way Too Much in the Dutch oven

 Crowding your food when you’re cooking creates steam, which leads to boiled food that doesn’t cook properly and sticks!
 Yick!
-Take your time, and give everything space to breath, and brown properly.
+Take your time, and give everything space to breathe, and brown properly.
 Yes, this means cooking in batches.
 Tip: If time isn’t on your side when browning meat, instead of cutting the meat into chunks, cut it into larger steak-like pieces.
-They take less time to brown and then remove from the pot and cut into chunks before slow cooking.
+They take less time to brown and then are removed from the pot and cut into chunks before slow cooking.
 It’s a game-changer!

 It’s Stuck.
 What Do I do?